doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 ---

 ### Todo
-1. Prepare for macOS Big Sur (testing)
+1. Prepare for macOS Big Sur (testing)..
 2. Updated 10.15.6 with OpenCore 0.6.1...